Publishing during a pandemic

 - Heather Plett held a virtual circle on her launch day to bless her book, The Art of Holding Space, as it made its way into the world, and it was one of the most moving book events we’ve experienced, live or online.

-We don’t know what lies ahead in the remainder of 2020, but we’ll be laser-focused on doing what we love, and doing it well.
+We don’t know what lies ahead, but we’ll be laser-focused on doing what we love, and doing it well.
 We’re wishing each one of you health, safety, and a good book (or five) to cosy up with as fall kicks into gear.